-I think it might sound more complicated than it actually is, but as I said before, I have a YouTube video up on my channel of this exact Dutch pour tutorial which hopefully shows how to do this a whole lot better.
-See below for the link.
+I think it might sound more complicated than it actually is, so it may be easy to watch my YouTube video above which hopefully shows how to do this a whole lot better.

 Thanks for taking the time to check out my project.
 If you have any questions, drop them below and I’ll happily get back to you.